medplum/medplum/packages/docs/docs/home.md

 ## What is Medplum?

-Medplim is a developer platform that enables **flexible and rapid development** of healthcare apps.
+Medplum is a developer platform that enables **flexible and rapid development** of healthcare apps.
 In consists of 3 main components

 1. **Medplum Clinical Data Repository (CDR)** - This is the the backend server that hosts your healthcare data in a secure, compliant, and standards based respository.
 The Medplum CDR also exposes a [FHIR-based API](/api/overview) for sending, receiving, and manipulating data
 2. **Medplum App** - This is a web application where can you can view your data, perform basic editing tasks.
 You can also use the Medplum App to manage basic workflows.